Neruda on the Park

 Cleyvis Natera

-Cleyvis Natera was born in the Dominican Republic, migrated to the United States at ten years old, and grew up in New York City.
+Cleyvis Natera is the author of Neruda on the Park.
+She was born in the Dominican Republic, migrated to the United States at ten years old, and grew up in New York City.
 She holds a BA from Skidmore College and an MFA from New York University.
-Her writing has won awards and fellowships from PEN America, the Bread Loaf Writers’ Conference, the Kenyon Review’s Writers Workshops, and the Virginia Center for the Creative Arts.
+Her writing has won awards and fellowships from PEN America, the Bread Loaf Writers’ Conference, The Kenyon Review’s Writers Workshops, and the Virginia Center for the Creative Arts.
 She lives with her husband and two young children in Montclair, New Jersey.
-Neruda on the Park is her first novel.
 More by Cleyvis Natera

 Decorative Carat